With an increase in aging in place comes a need to address sustainable funding for long-term programming.

 U.S. Department of Health and Human Services (HHS)

 Distributes grants and contracts to state, territories, tribes and non-government agencies.
-HHS also provides local resources through State Health Insurance Assistance Programs (SHIPs) to support older adults and their caregivers.

 U.S. Department of Justice – Tax Incentives for